AritrMajumda/ramanujan_hardy-4-digit-numbers/README.md

-# ramanujan_hardy-4-digit-numbers
+# Ramanujan_Hardy-4-digit-numbers
-# It's applicable for 4 digit ramanujan Hardy Numbers ( 2 ways)
+# This code is applicable for 4 digit Ramanujan Hardy Numbers ( 2 ways)

 ## Introduction